lockedatapublished/blog/content/posts/2018-09-27-namer-release.md

 namer::name_chunks("reports/my-report.md")
 ```

-Now comes a warning from us...
+Here comes a warning from us...
 When using `namer`, please check the edits before pushing them to your code base.
 Such automatic chunk labelling is best paired with [version control](http://happygitwithr.com/)!

 If you want to label the chunks of all the R Markdown documents of your "reports" folder, use `namer::name_dir_chunks()`: